iiasa/message-ix-models/doc/api/report/index.rst

       collapse_gwp_info
       copy_ts

-.. _report-legacy:
 .. currentmodule:: message_ix_models.report.compat

-Compatibility with :mod:`.message_data`
+Compatibility with :mod:`.report.legacy`
 ---------------------------------------

 .. automodule:: message_ix_models.report.compat
    :members:

-   :mod:`.message_data` contains :doc:`m-data:reference/tools/post_processing`.
-   This code predates :mod:`genno` and the stack of tools built on it (:ref:`described above <report-intro>`); these were designed to avoid issues with performance and extensibility in the older code.
-[1]_
-   :mod:`.report.compat` prepares a Reporter to perform the same calculations as :mod:`message_data.tools.post_processing`, except using :mod:`genno`.
+   :mod:`.report.compat` prepares a Reporter to perform the same calculations as :mod:`.report.legacy`, except using :mod:`genno`.

    .. warning:: This code is **under development** and **incomplete**.
-      It is not yet a full or exact replacement for the legacy reporting code.
+      It is not yet a full or exact replacement for :mod:`.report.legacy`.
       Use with caution.

    Main API: